Skip to main content

 Director

 M. Andrea Azcarate-Peril, Ph.
-D. is Associate Professor of Medicine in the School of Medicine at UNC Chapel Hill.
+D. is a Professor of Medicine in the School of Medicine at UNC Chapel Hill.
 Dr. Azcarate-Peril currently conducts research in modulation of the host-associated microbiota by prebiotics and probiotics.
 She has extensive experience in physiology and functional genomics of probiotic strains.
 Dr. Azcarate-Peril uses molecular biology, genomics, and next-generation sequencing tools to address questions relevant to the role of the intestinal microbiota in human health and disease.

 The North Carolina Microbiome Consortium